 assume that following is the HTML code for this output.

-you know that it simply fetch the host name from user as an input and sent it via a get request to back-end script for further handling.
+you know that it simply fetch the hostname from the user as input and sent it via a get request to the back-end script for further handling.

 Can you imagine what it does?

-Did you notice that PHP script does not check what kind of data is been submitted and it does not filter any thing.
+Did you notice that the PHP script does not check what kind of data is been submitted and it does not filter anything?

 Now, What if I enter http://www.google.com as the input?